 For this example, the cluster management will always be free, you will need to pay only for the underlying nodes of the cluster.

-On both of the resources, we are using for_each in order to be able to create how many resources of that particular type we want.
+On both resources, we are using for_each to create the number of resources of that particular type we want.

 resource "azurerm_resource_group" "this" {